-The Health and Clinical Analytics team has established a collaborative network of international researchers, clinicians, statisticians and community members to improve the delivery of healthcare through novel research methods and analytics.
+The Health and Clinical Analytics team in collaboration with the Sydney Children's Hospitals Network, has established a collaborative network of international researchers, clinicians, statisticians and community members to improve the delivery of healthcare through novel research methods and analytics.

 Our aim is to improve healthcare by: